mr2much/hhrr_app/README.md

 #### Candidatos

+- TODO: Bug: Card should be more vertically centerd on Candidato details view
 - TODO: Improve Candidato index page with cards
 - [x]: Fix image updating when Image is changed for Candidato
   - [x]: Change implementation in imgUtils